 Using FSA, HSA & HRA to Buy Breastfeeding Products

-Understanding what's eligible for medical savings accounts may make your breastfeeding journey a little easier on your pocketbook & your stress level
+Understanding what's eligible for medical savings accounts - including FSA eligible breastfeeding supplies - may make your breast milk feeding journey a little easier on your pocketbook.

 If you’re like other new or expecting moms out there, you may not realize how much your medical savings accounts may cover.
 Understanding what’s eligible for Health Savings Accounts (HSA), Flexible Spending Accounts (FSA) and Health Reimbursement Accounts (HRA) may make your breastfeeding journey a little easier on your pocketbook and perhaps make it possible for you to provide breast milk to your newborn for a longer period of time after birth.
 Doing so can be incredibly healthy, by allowing your little one to continue benefitting from breast milk feeding and by continuing to enjoy these precious bonding moments together.